pwittchen/ReactiveBeacons/README.md

 # ReactiveBeacons
 Android library scanning BLE (Bluetooth Low Energy) beacons nearby with RxJava

+Library was tested with Estimote and Kontakt beacons.

-This library has limited functionality, but its API is very simple and has just three methods including constructor:
+This library has limited functionality, but its API is very simple and has just three methods:

 ```java
 ReactiveBeacons(context)